HexagonNico/CelestialBodies/readme.md

 ## Project overview

+> [!NOTE]
+> The demo project requires the Mono version of Godot.
+The addon, however, can be used with the regular version as well.

+### Planet Generators

 The project explores different ways of implementing a procedural planet mesh generator.

 The `mesh_tester` directory contains different scripts with different mesh generators.
 The generators can be viewed together in the `mesh_tester.tscn` scene.

-> [!NOTE]
-> The demo project requires the Mono version of Godot.
-The addon, however, can be used with the regular version as well.

 The `gdscript_mesh.gd` script is the basic implementation written in GDScript.